MicrosoftDocs/architecture-center/docs/framework/resiliency/backup-and-recovery.md

 ## Related links

-- For guidance on specific Azure recovery services, see [Recover from loss of an Azure region](/azure/architecture/framework/resiliency/recovery-loss-azure-region.md) for guidance on specific Azure services.
+- For information on testing failovers, see [Run a disaster recovery drill to Azure](https://docs.microsoft.com/azure/site-recovery/site-recovery-test-failover-to-azure).
-- For information on testing failovers, see [Run a disaster recovery drill to Azure](/azure/site-recovery/site-recovery-test-failover-to-azure).
+- For information on Event Hubs, see [Azure Event Hubs](https://azure.microsoft.com/services/event-hubs/).

-- Go back to the main article: [Testing](test-checklist.md)
+Go back to the main article: [Testing](test-checklist.md)